 With your shoulders pulled back and your neck extended, walk directly toward the interviewer, maintaining eye contact.
 A friendly smile and a firm handshake show confidence and will help create an instant bond.

 How to sit in an interview

 How you sit in an interview says more about you than you may realize.
 Leaning back in your chair may be interpreted as a lack of interest in the job or a careless attitude.
 Slouching forward can indicate nervousness and low self-esteem.
 Crossing your arms or legs might give the impression that you’re defensive or standoffish.

 Instead, when the interviewer offers you a seat, sit with your back straight (but not too stiff) against the chair, feet firmly on the floor.
 You might find it useful to imagine an invisible string pulling you up from the top of your head.
-Good upright posture not only projects confidence, but also makes you appear taller, which is considered by many to be a sign of intelligence and credibility.
+If you are interviewing in a dress or skirt, cross your legs at the ankle to maintain polite manners without giving off an adverse demeanor.
+Good upright posture not only projects confidence but also makes you appear taller, which is considered by many to be a sign of intelligence and credibility.